griegner/fmri-timescales/README.md

 ```

 **Data Availability**
-The `notebooks/data/*{tau,se}.npy` files contain the LLS and NLS timescale estimates at each grayordinate (180 subjects, 91282 regions), from which the `figures/` can be reproduced.
+The `notebooks/data/*{tau,se}.npy` files contain the TD and AD timescale estimates at each grayordinate (180 subjects, 91282 regions), from which the `figures/` can be reproduced.
 Access to the ~380GB of resting fMRI data from the Human Connectome Project 2018 release can by downloaded at [ConnetomeDB](https://db.humanconnectome.org/app/template/Login.vm):

 <img src="./figures/hcp-dataset.png" width="800"/>